SanderMertens/flecs/docs/ComponentTraits.md

 </ul>
 </div>

 Queries may use the final trait to optimize, as they do not have to explore subsets of a final entity.
 For more information on how queries interpret final, see the [Query manual](Queries.md).
-By default, all components are created as final.

 ## OnInstantiate trait
 The `OnInstantiate` trait configures the behavior of components when an entity is instantiated from another entity (usually a prefab).
 Instantiation happens when an `IsA` pair is added to an entity.